Skip to content

 Early Morning

-It’s 6 o’clock in the morning and the alarm goes off as it does every day, and just like every other day, I press snooze.
-I slip back into limbo, thinking of all the places I have been to just in the last 6 months and all the beautiful creatures I have been lucky enough to see in the wild.
-Amazon basin, Norwegian fjords, South African Karoo.
+It’s six o’clock in the morning when the alarm goes off, just like every other day.
+And just like every other day, I press snooze.
+I drift back into limbo, thinking of all the places I’ve been in the last six months and the incredible creatures I’ve been lucky enough to see in the wild.
+The Amazon Basin.
+The Norwegian fjords.
+The South African Karoo.
 Freshwater dolphins, sea lions, humpback whales.
-The alarm goes off again, today I wake up in Australia, and I am already late.
-My friends are waiting for me.

-We sail with a specific goal in mind to spend some good quality time at sea, laugh, not get burnt and swim in the crystal-clear blue waters of the Indian Ocean.
-That’s it, everything else is a plus.
+We set sail with a simple goal: to spend good quality time at sea, share some laughs, stay out of the sun, and swim in the crystal-clear waters of the Indian Ocean.
+That’s it.
+Everything else is a bonus.
 You are alive, at sea.
 You are with good friends, and you are healthy.
+What more do you need to be happy?

 IMAGE ABOVE: A sea turtle swimming in the clear waters of the Ningaloo Reef.